 You’re smart, compassionate, kind, resourceful, self-starting, open-minded, and persistent.

-You may be a parent, community leader, executive, entrepreneur, attorney, doctor, actor, business owner, finance manager, scientist, homemaker, teacher, author, coach, consultant or retiree.
+You may be a parent, CEO, entrepreneur, attorney, doctor, actor, finance manager, scientist, homemaker, teacher, author, coach, consultant or retiree.

 Normally, you rise to any challenge and chew on problems until they’re solved.
 The kid’s science project you learned about last night?
 No problem.
 Environmental and social issues?
 You’re a tireless advocate making a difference in the world.

 But there’s one hurdle you don’t want to, or can’t seem to face with confidence: Divorce.

 Divorce is the elephant you’ve tip-toed around for months, maybe years.
 Or, divorce is a sore topic of conversation that makes your temper flare or heart sink.
 Divorce is keeping you up at night and weighing you down because you keep asking yourself questions like,

 - How will the kids react?

 - Do I have to go back to work?